nguyenate/mints-NVD3-Chart/README.md

 ## To Do
 * May want to show the gaps in the data instead of connecting to next point.
-* Add a loading screen when getting data from teh api and formatting it.
+* Add a loading screen when getting data from the api and formatting it.

 ## Built With
 * [NVD3](http://nvd3.org/) - Charts library